Edmund of Abingdon: Early life and career

-Edmund became one of Oxford's first lecturers with a Master of Arts, but was not Oxford's first Doctor of Divinity.
+Edmund became one of Oxford's first lecturers with a Master of Arts degree, but was not Oxford's first Doctor of Divinity.
 Long hours at night spent in prayer had the result that he often "nodded off" during his lectures.
 There is a long-established tradition that he utilised his lecture-fees to build the Lady Chapel of St Peter's in the East at Oxford.
 The site where he lived and taught was formed into a mediaeval academic hall in his name and later incorporated as the college of St Edmund Hall.

 His mother's influence then led to his taking up the study of theology.

 Though for some time Edmund resisted the change, he finally entered upon his new career between 1205 and 1210.
 He spent a year in retirement with the Augustinian canons of Merton Priory, received ordination, took a doctorate in divinity and soon became known as a lecturer on theology and as an extemporaneous preacher.
 In this capacity he gained some reputation for eloquence.
 He spent the fees which he received in charity, and refused to spend upon himself the revenues which he derived from several benefices.
 He often retired for solitude to Reading Abbey, and it is possible that he would have become a monk if that profession had afforded more scope for his gifts as a preacher and expositor.

-Some time between 1219 and 1222 he was appointed vicar of the parish of Calne in Wiltshire, and treasurer of Salisbury Cathedral.
+Sometime between 1219 and 1222 he was appointed vicar of the parish of Calne in Wiltshire, and treasurer of Salisbury Cathedral.
 He held this position for eleven years, during which time he also engaged in preaching.
-In 1227 he preached the sixth crusade through a large part of England.
+In 1227 he preached the Sixth Crusade through a large part of England.
 He formed a friendship with Ela, countess of Salisbury, and her husband, William Longespée, and was noted for his works of charity and the austerity of his life.